packetcoders/net-schema/README.md

 To utilize custom validators within your schema, provide the name of the validator as a **key**, and then provide `True` as its value.

-Below is an example of using the `vlan` custom validator to ensure the `vlans` array consist of vlan values (i.e integers between 1 and 4094).
+Below is an example of using the `vlan` custom validator to ensure the `vlans` array consist of vlan values (i.e. integers between 1 and 4094).

 ```
 ---